 Introduction:

-The introduction of internet platforms has changed many industries, and the dairy sector is no exception.
+The introduction of Internet platforms has changed many industries, and the dairy sector is no exception.
 The development of online trading platforms for dairy animals has transformed the way farmers purchase and sell cattle in India, where the dairy industry is important to the agricultural economy.
 The idea of online dairy animal trade in India is examined in this article, along with its advantages, drawbacks, and implications for the dairy sector.

 Online trading platforms have leveraged various technological innovations to enhance their services.
 For example, integration of artificial intelligence (AI) and machine learning (ML) algorithms has improved animal selection and matching algorithms, making it easier for buyers to find suitable milch animals.